ms/buildtogether.tech/design/index.md

 programs on your own in two important ways.
-The first is communication: in order for you and your teammates to collaborate, you need to agree about what you're collaborating *on*, which means you need to tell each other how you are breaking the problem up into pieces and how those pieces will interact <span x="communicate"/>.
+The first is communication: in order for you and your teammates to collaborate, you need to agree about what you're collaborating *on*, which means you need to tell each other how you are breaking the problem up into pieces and how those pieces will interact (<a section="communicate"/>).

 The second difference between programming in the small and <span i="programming in the large">programming in the large</span> is that while you can hack your